 Recently, Uber Eats delivery drivers began getting unusually low payouts for orders—as low as $1.44.
-Base payouts are typically around $3, so drivers wonder why pay is dipping to absurd new lows.
+Base payouts are typically around $3, so drivers wondered why pay is dipping to new extreme lows.

-UPDATE: The low payouts were most likely caused by a glitch.
-Trip supplements and tip info was left out of upfront payments.
+UPDATE: The low payouts—<$2.50 for an order or <$1.50 for an add on—were most likely caused by a glitch.
+Trip supplements and tip info were left out of upfront payments.
 After completing the order, the actual payouts were much higher than the low upfront estimates.

 Is base pay less than $3 now?
 Shared by WREAK_HAVOC925 on Reddit